Hyperparameter Optimization in Machine Learning: Multi-Fidelity Optimization

 If we set the budget to its maximum value, $b = \bmax$, we recover the original objective function, $\ffid{\lambda}{\bmax} = f(\lambda)$.
 From this perspective, standard HPO can be seen as a special case of multi-fidelity HPO.
 Additionally, we assume that the approximation of $f(\lambda)$ improves as $b$ increases.
 However, the cost $c(\lambda, b)$ associated with evaluating $\ffid{\lambda}{b}$—such as training time—also increases with $b$.

 While we can freely choose $b$ during the optimization process, our primary interest lies in the performance at the full budget $\bmax$.
-More formally, our goal is (still) to find $\lambda^* \in \argmin_{\lambda \in \Lambda} \ffid{\lambda}{\bmax}$, which coincides with the formalization of Chapter \ref{ch:hpo}.

-In the next section, we explore commonly used fidelity measures that can be leveraged to accelerate the optimization process.
+More formally, our goal is (still) to find $\lambda^* \in \argmin_{\lambda \in \Lambda} \ffid{\lambda}{\bmax}$, which coincides with the formalization of Chapter~\ref{ch:hpo}.
+Next, we explore commonly used fidelity measures that can be leveraged to accelerate the optimization process.